 “Ahh!”
 A joyous whisper cut into his words.

-Elliott blushed, disgusted, and continued, “all charge us at once?”
+Elliott stopped, disgusted, and continued, “all charge us at once?”

 “They can tell that I might win.”